Staatsburgh State Historic Site(The Mills Mansion)

 75 Mills Mansion Drive

 Hours: Open Thursday-Sunday: 11:00am-5:00pm (the last tour is at 4:00pm)/Open Monday Holidays from April 19th to October 28th.
 The mansion then closes to prepare for the holiday season.
 Closed on Thanksgiving and Easter.
 There are special programs from January to April so please see the website.

 Admission: $8.00 for adults/$6.00 for groups and Seniors/Children under 12 are free.
 Special events have separate fees and can run from $8.00 to $10.00 and above.

-I have been a Friend of the Mills Mansion for about four years and have attended many special events at the mansion including their Afternoon Tea & Lectures, the Annual Meeting and Talk, The Holiday Party and the Isadora Duncan Dance and Reception.
+I have been a Friend of the Mills Mansion for about five years and have attended many special events at the mansion including their Afternoon Tea & Lectures, the Annual Meeting and Talk, The Holiday Party and the Isadora Duncan Dance and Reception.
 Their events are a lot of fun and are very engaging.
 It also includes a tour of the mansion which is very interesting.
 Try to get on one of their theme tours.